 - Advise customers on proper installation of valves or regulators and related equipment.

-- Attach air hoses to meter inlets; then plug outlets and observe gauges for pressure losses in order to test internal seams for leaks.
+- Attach air hoses to meter inlets, plug outlets, and observe gauges for pressure losses to test internal seams for leaks.

 - Attach pressurized meters to fixtures which submerge them in water, and observe meters for leaks.